amerand/CANDID/README.md

 Note that if you use [LITpro](http://www.jmmc.fr/litpro_page.htm), you might find that the results given by CANDID are different:
 * In general, position of the found companion is the same for LITpro and CANDID
 * LITpro tends to overestimate the flux ratio, because it does not take into account bandwidth smearing, whereas CANDID does.
 For AX Cir, the flux ratio found bt CANDID is 1%, whereas it is 0.8% for LITpro (or CANDID when bandwidth smearing is disabled).
+Note that the latest versions of CANDID compute numerically the bandwidth smearing to make sure we never run into restrictions of the analytical approximation of Lachaume & Berger 2013. the variable `CONFIG['Nsmear']` is automatically adjusted, so do not try to adjust it yourself.

 ### Detection limit
 It uses Chi2 statistics to estimate the level of detection in "number of sigmas".